contribsys/einhorn/README.md

-    -q, --quiet                      Make output quiet (can be reconfigured on the fly) -s, --seconds N                  Number of seconds to wait until respawning -v, --verbose                    Make output verbose (can be reconfigured on the fly) --with-state-fd STATE        [Internal option] With file descriptor containing state --version                    Show version
+    -q, --quiet                      Make output quiet (can be reconfigured on the fly) -s, --seconds N                  Number of seconds to wait until respawning -v, --verbose                    Make output verbose (can be reconfigured on the fly) --drop-env-var VAR_NAME      Delete VAR_NAME from the environment that is restored on upgrade --reexec-as=CMDLINE          Substitute CMDLINE for \"einhorn\" when upgrading --nice MASTER[:WORKER=0][:RENICE_CMD=/usr/bin/renice]
+                                     Unix nice level at which to run the einhorn processes.
+If not running as root, make sure to ulimit -e as appopriate.
+        --with-state-fd STATE        [Internal option] With file descriptor containing state --upgrade-check              [Internal option] Check if Einhorn can exec itself and exit with status 0 before loading code
+        --version                    Show version